|

 Samenuk D, Link MS, Homoud MK, et al. Adverse cardiovascular events temporally associated with ma huang, an herbal source of ephedrine.
 Mayo Clinic Proc 2002;77:12-16.
 Abstract

-Shekelle PG, Hardy ML, Morton SC, et al. Efficacy and safety of ephedra and ephedrine for weight loss and athletic performance: a meta-analysis.
+Shekelle PG, Hardy ML, Morton SC, et al. Efficacy and safety of ephedra and ephedrine for weight loss and athletic performance: A meta-analysis.
 JAMA 2003;289:1537-1545.
 Abstract

 Toubro S, Astrup AV, Breum L, et al. Safety and efficacy of long-term treatment with ephedrine, caffeine and an ephedrine/caffeine mixture.
 Int J Obes Relat Metab Disord 1993;17 suppl 1:S69-S72.
 Abstract